mjgs/freelancer/README.md

 ## Freelancer

-A simple website for freelancers providing a homepage for contact information and a set of payments pages to securely receive payments for freelance services
+Wwebsite for freelancers with homepage and payments pages to securely receive payments for services

 Payments are handled by Stripe and email notification is via Mailgun.